szczyglis-dev/py-gpt/README.md

 All loaders included for offline use are also from `LlamaHub`, but they are attached locally with all necessary library dependencies included.
 You can also develop and provide your own custom offline loader and register it within the application.

-**From version `2.0.100` Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.
+**From version `2.0.100` Llama-index is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
 Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Llama-index` section.**

 **WARNING:** remember that when indexing content, API calls to the embedding model (`text-embedding-ada-002`) are used.
 Each indexing consumes additional tokens.